antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ##DataAnnotation Localization

 Localization is now much easier when using model binding and `DataAnnotiation` validation.
-ASP.NET has adopted a simple convention for resx resource files that contain `DataAnnotation` validation messages.
+ASP.NET has adopted a simple convention for resx resource files that contain `DataAnnotation` validation messages:

 - Located in the `App_LocalResources` folder.
 - Follow the `DataAnnotation.Localization.{locale}.resx` naming convention.

 Using the .NET Framework 4.6.2, you specify `DataAnnotation` attributes in your model file just like you would in an [un-localized application](http://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6).
-For the `ErrorMessage`, you specify the name that you will use in resx file, as you can see in the example below and in the following image.
+For the `ErrorMessage`, you specify the name that you will use in resx file, as you can see in the example below:

 ```csharp
 public class ContactInfo